Biswa96/wslbridge2/README.md

 Explore various ways to connect WSL with Windows terminal emulators.

+## Requirements:

+* A POSIX-compatible environment - cygwin or msys2
+* A terminal emulator - mintty or ConEmu
+* For compiling - GCC, make, linux-headers

 ## How to build

 Clone this git repository.
 Run `make` in cygwin and WSL to make all binaries.
-To build individual programs, go to that corresponding folder and run `make`.
+To build individual programs, go to that corresponding folder and run `make` command with the corresponding Makefile.
+By default `make` command will create dynamically linked executables.
+For static liked binaries use `make RELEASE=1` command.
 All binaries will be saved in `bin` folder.

 ## How to use